-- Technical reviews are structured to meet the specific objectives of the user.
+- 4 Technical reviews are structured to meet the specific objectives of the user.
 They can focus on learning - 5 and improvement, increasing transparency of reported impact assessments, or both.
 Determining the - 6 technical review objectives is an important first step, since the design of the technical review will be - 7 guided by the identified objectives.
 Once the objectives are established, the appropriate criteria, scope - 8 and type of technical review can be determined. - 9 Figure 5.1: Overview of steps in the chapter

-5.1 Determine the objectives of the technical review
+11 5.1 Determine the objectives of the technical review

-- 12 User should determine the objectives of the technical review prior to beginning the technical review - 13 process.
-The type of technical review pursued will depend on individual objectives. - 14 Objectives for conducting technical review of GHG, sustainable development and transformational impact - 15 assessments of policies fall into three categories, as follows: - Planning and evaluation of policies.
-Users may pursue technical review as a tool to foster learning and continual improvement, with the following objectives in mind: - Support improved selection, design and implementation of policies through a more rigorous understanding and evaluation of their impacts - Enhance the user's knowledge, skills and processes for impact assessment and reporting, by facilitating learning and knowledge transfer within the organisation - Reporting the impacts of policies.
-This set of objectives is more oriented to an external audience and includes: - Increase transparency and confidence in the reported impacts of policies - Demonstrate results to donor agencies and financial institutions who provide funding/ financing for policies (i.e., under pay-for-performance arrangements) - Build and broaden support for policies among stakeholder groups - Supporting consistency in the assessment of a single policy over time and comparability of the reported impacts of different policies.
+12 User should determine the objectives of the technical review prior to beginning the technical review

+- 13 process.
+The type of technical review pursued will depend on individual objectives. - Objectives for conducting technical review of GHG, sustainable development and transformational impact assessments of policies fall into three categories, as follows: - 16 Planning and evaluation of policies.
+Users may pursue technical review as a tool to foster 17 learning and continual improvement, with the following objectives in mind: Support improved selection, design and implementation of policies through a more 18 0 19 rigourous understanding and evaluation of their impacts 20 0 Enhance the user's knowledge, skills and processes for impact assessment and reporting, by facilitating learning and knowledge transfer within the organization 21 22 Reporting the impacts of policies.
+This set of objectives is more oriented to an external 23 audience and includes: - Increase transparency and confidence in the reported impacts of policies, including under the Paris Agreement's enhanced transparency framework - Demonstrate results to donor agencies and financial institutions who provide funding/ financing for policies (i.e., under pay-for-performance arrangements) - Build and broaden support for policies among stakeholder groups - Supporting consistency in the assessment of a single policy over time and comparability of the reported impacts of different policies.
 This higher-level objective aims to foster greater trust and ambition in climate policies worldwide through transparency and credible reporting.